AdobeDocs/campaign-web.en/help/v8/content/alignment-and-padding.md

 ![](../assets/do-not-localize/badge.png)

-In this example, we will adjust padding and vertical alignment inside a structure component composed of three columns.
+In this example, we adjust padding and vertical alignment inside a structure component composed of three columns.

 1. Select the structure component directly in the email or using the **[!UICONTROL Navigation tree]** available in the left pane.